The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 Push yourself to prioritize getting outside and you’ll see how it helps you grow your mental strength and resilience throughout the whole of your life.

-To me this is the biggest thing adventure has brought into my life.
+To me this is the biggest benefit adventure has brought into my life.

-3. Teaches You How to Step into a Leadership Role
+3. LEARN How to Step into a Leadership Role

 And lastly, the outdoors and outdoor adventure teach you how to step into a leadership role in both the outdoors and in life.

-Maybe you’ve never considered yourself a “leader” before, maybe you’ve not felt qualified, or that feels like a huge gap for you, but you might be surprised at how quickly you can learn the skills you need to take on a leadership role in the outdoors.
+Maybe you’ve never considered yourself a leader before, maybe you’ve not felt qualified, or that feels like a huge step for you, but you might be surprised at how quickly you can learn the skills you need to take on a leadership role in the outdoors.

 This is one of the core things I want my students in my Backpacking Program to walk away with: to feel like they have the skills and know-how to be a confident leader of their families and groups of friends in the outdoors.

-So often it feels hard to find people to go on adventures with, but usually that’s because no one is willing to step up and be a leader in the group... to do all the trip planning, and to reassure their group that this is going to be one hell of an adventure that they don’t want to miss out on.
+So often it feels hard to find people to go on adventures with, but usually that’s because no one is willing to step up and be a leader in the group because it comes with a lot of responsibility.
+You have to do all the trip planning, get people to join you, and ensure them that this is going to be one hell of an adventure that they don’t want to miss out on.

 Once you are able to step into a leadership role, you’ll find you can tick off so many more of your dream adventures & goals outside.

-I’ve got one student named Heather who wanted to get her family into outdoor backpacking, she took my program in the Spring of 2019, learned all the things, and most importantly learned how to be a leader in her family unit.
+I have a student named Heather who wanted to get her family into outdoor backpacking, so she took my program in the spring of 2019.
+Through the course, she learned all the skills she needed, and most importantly, learned how to be a leader in her family unit.

-They went on their first backpacking trip as a family that same summer, and her kids are stoked on it now.
-They are planning their next big adventure in Denali National Park!
+She went on her first backpacking trip with her family that same summer, and her kids are stoked on it now.
+They are already planning their next big adventure in Denali National Park!

-In California you have to grab a lot of your permits in advance so every January I spend some time planning out my year, usually with 1 bigger trip or adventure a month... whether that’s a challenging hike or a backpacking trip, I just have something in there once a month that I’m really stoked on or will help me grow.
-I also usually grab 2-3 extra permits and then when the time got closer I see who is up for the adventure with me.
+In California, you have to grab a lot of your permits in advance, so every January I spend time planning out my year, usually with one bigger trip or adventure a month, whether that’s a challenging hike or a backpacking trip, I just put something on my calendar once a month that I’m really stoked on or will help me grow.
+I also usually grab 2-3 extra permits, and then when the time got closer I see who is up for the adventure with me.

-All you have to do is convince them how awesome it’s going to be, and get them to commit to going with you.
-Worst case scenario, you have all the plans and confidence to even go on the trip solo if you want to.
-Which is an awesome feeling.
+All you have to do is let them know how awesome it’s going to be and get them to commit to going with you.
+Worst case scenario, you have all the plans and confidence to even go on the trip solo if you want to – which is an awesome feeling!

-To help you grow your mental strength & resilience on both the trails and in life
+2. To help you grow your mental strength & resilience on both the trails and in life.

-Today I just want to challenge you, for those of you who do feel time poor...
+Today I want to challenge you, for those of you who do feel time-poor...

 To prioritize outdoor adventure in your life, no matter how busy you feel.